nairohit2812/cv_css/README.md

 # cv_css

-CV built using html &amp; css
+This repository contains files related to the cv website built using HTML & CSS.